 Also known as the Uruguay Rentista Visa or the Uruguay Passive Income Visa, the program requires applicants to demonstrate a minimum monthly income of about USD $1,500.
 However, this amount may vary depending on family size and living arrangements.
 The income must be consistent, lawful, and verifiable, typically from sources such as pensions, rental properties, dividends, annuities, or long-term foreign employment.

-This Uruguay Independent Means Visa leads to temporary residency, which can later convert into permanent residency and, after sufficient residence time Uruguayan citizenship (typically 3 years for married applicants or 5 years for single applicants).
+This Uruguay Independent Means Visa leads to permanent residency, and after sufficient residence time, Uruguayan citizenship (typically 3 years for married applicants or 5 years for single applicants).
 It’s one of the most accessible routes to legal residency in Latin America for those seeking security, lifestyle quality, and future mobility.

 01/ One of Latin America’s safest and most stable countries